 - 1. Remove the tire valve cap. - 2.
 Press the tip of the tire pressure gauge to the tire valve. - 3.
-Read the pressure using the graduations of the gauge. - 4.
-In case the tire inflation pressure is not within the prescribed range, insert the compressed air from the valve.
+Read the pressure using a graduation of the gauge. - 4.
+In case that the tire inflation pressure is not within the prescribed range, insert the compressed air from the valve.
 In case of applying too much air, press the center of the valve and release the air to adjust.

-- After completing the tire inflation pressure measurement and adjustment, apply soapy water to the valve and check for leakage. - 6.
+- 5. After completing the tire inflation pressure measurement and adjustment, apply soap water to the valve and check the leakage. - 6.
 Install the tire valve cap.

-If a gauge and air pump are not available, have your vehicle checked by your Toyota dealer.
+If the gauge and the air pump are not available, have your vehicle checked by your Toyota dealer.